opencui/opendu/README.md

-# OpenCU
+# OpenDU

-OpenCU, is an open source dialogue understanding module, that is an agentic Retrieval-Augmented Generation (agentic RAG) based implementation for semantic parsing, it is designed to parse natural language into a structured representation for semantic.
+OpenDU, is an open source dialogue understanding module, that is an agentic Retrieval-Augmented Generation (agentic RAG) based implementation for semantic parsing, it is designed to parse natural language into a structured representation for semantic.
 In addition to dialog understanding for chatbot development, this package can potentially also be used for function calling for agent development.
 As such, we use the following terms interchangeably: